Carbapenems. ATC code:

 The effect of race on doripenem pharmacokinetics was examined through a population pharmacokinetic analysis.
 No significant difference in mean doripenem clearance was observed across race groups and therefore, no dosage adjustment is recommended for race.

 Toxicology: Preclinical Safety Data:

 No reproductive toxicity was observed in studies performed in rats and rabbits.
-However, these studies are of limited relevance because studies were performed with single daily dosing resulting in <1/10 of daily doripenem exposure duration in animals.
+However, these studies are of limited relevance because studies were performed with single daily dosing resulting in less than one tenth of daily doripenem exposure duration in animals.